-A complete set of trial reports must be received electronically, or be postmarked, within 14 days of the last day of the trial.
-Late or incomplete submission of reports, including failure to send course copies to the course approver, may lead to monetary penalties and/or the suspension of trial hosting privileges.
+A complete set of trial reports must be received by the AAC Registrar electronically within 8 calendar days of the last day of the trial.
+Late or

 Payment of trial fees must be received within 30 days of the last day of the trial.
 Any Club not submitting their trial fees within 30 days of the trial end date, will have all approved trials suspended until the full receipt of trial fees and any associated penalties.